3CordGuy/rayfirmations/README.md

    - Total number of available quotes in the database
    - Formatted display with emojis and proper formatting

+### Adding New Quotes

+1. Type `/rayfirmation new` to see instructions
+2. Use the format: `/rayfirmation add "Your new quote here"`
+3. Example: `/rayfirmation add "You are absolutely amazing!"`
+4. The quote will be added to the database if it's unique
+5. You'll receive a confirmation message

+**Requirements for new quotes:**

+- Must be enclosed in quotes
+- Cannot be empty
+- Must be under 500 characters
+- Must be unique (not already in database)

 ### Response Types

 - **Ephemeral**: Initial responses are private to the user